-Time to feed (nitrogen) and weed your lawn.
-Again this will depend on the weather – wait for it to be warm and for the grass to be growing.
-It is a good time to remove moss, but remember to rake dead moss out after 2 weeks of using a moss killer – typically a lawn sand.
-Keep the lawn at roughly 1 inch high but remember do not remove more than 1/3 of the leaf, as mowing lower could leave you exposed to late frost.
+Time to feed (nitrogen) and weed your lawn, again this will depend on the weather – wait for it to be warm and for the grass to be growing.
+It is a good time to remove moss but remember to rake dead moss out after 2 weeks of using a moss killer – typically a lawn sand.
+Keep the lawn at roughly 1inch height, but do not remove more than 1/3 of the leaf as mowing lower could leave you exposed to late frost.

 Continue to mow regularly as weather conditions dictate.
-If the weather becomes dry it is beneficial to raise the height of your mower, and watering in the early morning or late afternoon will give the best results.
-Spike your lawn if the surface has become baked to allow the water to soak in.
-Don’t forget the edges of your lawn and keep them regularly trimmed.
+If the weather comes dry it is beneficial to raise the height of your mower.
+Consider watering in the early morning or late afternoon it will give the best results if there is a prolonged dry period.
+Spike your lawn and keep it regularly trimmed.

-This is holiday season, so it is beneficial if you can get your lawn mown whilst you are away.
-If not, remember to reduce the lawn slowly again as it will damage your lawn if you reduce the height quickly.
-Water if necessary and take the opportunity to kill any of the more resilient weeds.
-This is also the latest stage that high nitrogen fertiliser should be applied.
+This is holiday season it is beneficial if you can get your lawn mowed whilst you are away.
+If not, on your return remember to reduce the lawn slowly again as it will damage your lawn if you reduce the height quickly.
+Water is necessary and take the opportunity to kill any of the more resilient weeds.
+This is also the latest high nitrogen fertiliser should be applied.

 This is possibly the most important month for lawn maintenance.
-Allow the height of your lawn to increase by 25% and mow according to how fast the grass is still growing.
+Allow the height of your lawn to increase by 25% and mow accordingly to how fast the grass is still growing.
 This is a good opportunity to scarify your lawn in order to remove debris and thatch.
-This encourages side shoots and encourages the lawn to thicken.
-Top Dressing could be considered for the most avid gardeners or if you have many small lumps and bumps in your lawn.
-It will also improve the condition of your soil and thus your lawn if done regularly.
-Worm, weed and feed.
+This will encourage side shoots and allows the lawn to thicken.